First-Time Visitor’s Experience on a Washington and Oregon Road Trip

 After our daughter’s family flew home, we drove the Olympic Peninsula, staying in Sequim and Port Townsend, both towns with lots to enjoy!

 Hits!
-Highlights and Recommendations
+Highlights of our Pacific Northwest Road Trip and Recommendations

 Some destinations are guaranteed hits.
 We planned our family trip around the Willamette Valley wineries, Mt.
 Rainier National Park, and relaxed days on Vashon Island.
 These spots did not disappoint.